Short answer: No one ever has to write “and/or”. There is always another, better way to say what you mean. Consider the alternatives in this article.

 Isn’t and/or a convenient shorthand?

-And/or meant or
+And/or can mean or

 Sometimes, and/or is used to mean or.
 For example, in this contract term, the Court of Appeal decided that and/or could not mean anything else: